CodebyReign/alx-low_level_programming/README.md

-s is a readme for alx-low_level_programming
+this is a readme for alx-low_level_programming